gashev/heat-templates/kubernetes/README.md

   count: 3
 ```

 2. Exec make.
-Make archive ansible folder; create new stack with name kubernetes; create private_key - private key file for access to instances.
+Make create new stack with name kubernetes; create private_key - private key file for access to instances, ansible_private_key - private key file for ssh access from master to nodes.
+Heat create one master and nodes, upload ansible playbooks to the master instance in `/opt/ansible` directory and exec `ansible-playbook` for kubernetes installation.

 You can ssh into instances as the `cloud` user:

 ```
 $ ssh cloud@192.168.0.30 -i private_key
 ```

-Heat create one master and nodes, upload ansible playbooks to the master instance in `/opt/ansible` directory and exec `ansible-playbook` for kubernetes installation.

 ## Delete stack and cleanup